nkhanhtrn/TIL/README.md

 - [Align content vertically inside a DIV] (css/align-vertically.md)
 - [Object Oriented CSS] (css/oocss.md)
 - [BEM coding style] (css/bem.md)
+- [Float should not be used for inline element] (css/float-not-for-inline.md)

 ### JavaScript
 - [Listen to changes in DOM with MutationObserver] (javascript/dom-observer.md)